attohx/11357227_DCIT_205/README.md

 ## What I Learnt
 - Some Useful functions for Javascript
 - Understood the layout of HTML pages better
-- Better directory management for web files
+- Better directory management for web

+## The Future

+* Implement Mobile Nav
+* Make pages more dynamic